bgamari/ghc-wiki-import/lightweight-concurrency.md

 }
 print s
 ```

+The type of the transaction that contains switchTo is PTM string, but the value returned when the current SCont resumes execution (after switchTo) is a ().
+Our solution is to make switchTo return a `error "Attempting to use return value of a switched transaction"`, and any attempt to use the return value throws a runtime error.

 Of course, care must be taken to ensure that the control does not switch to an SCont that is either running or completed.